UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

         - Learners have determined the version of a Python package
         - Learners have determined that a Python package is not installed
-        - Learners have loaded a Python machine learning module
+        - Learners have loaded a module that adds more pre-installed Python packages
         - Learners have installed a Python package

         Lesson plan (45 minutes in total):